lucky-wolf/DW2-XL/README.md

 - Tweaked AI policies to require +4 minimum suitability for colonization (had it at +1, but too many AI colonies were rebelling)
 - Synthetic Units now cost $4K to recruit (previous $2k which is cost of a normal infantry)
 - Made Quantum Energy Capacitors High tech (start at T6)
-- NOTE: this adds Gizureans, but not Quameno (perhaps next weekend if all goes well)

 ### v1.16.9
 - 1.1.6.8 Beta Update